braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/creating_a_webhook.md

 Creating a webhook campaign or including a webhook in a multichannel campaign allows you to trigger non-app actions.
 More specifically, [webhooks][14] can be used to provide other systems and applications with real-time information.
 You can use webhooks to send information to systems such as Salesforce or Marketo.
 You can also use webhooks to send information to your backend systems.
 For example, you might want to credit your customers' accounts with a promotion once they've performed a custom event a certain number of times.

-## Step 1: set up a webhook
+## Step 1: Set up a webhook

 Add a new webhook message to a campaign or Canvas.
 You can then choose to build a webhook from scratch or use one of our existing templates.

-## Step 2: enter the url for your webhook
+## Step 2: Enter the URL for your webhook

-### HTTP url
+### HTTP URL

 Enter the HTTP URL.
 This HTTP URL specifies your endpoint.
 The endpoint is the place where you'll be sending the information that you're capturing in the webhook.
 If you'd like to send information to a vendor, the vendor should provide this URL in their API documentation.
 If you're sending information to your own systems, check with your development or engineering team to ensure that you're using the correct URL.
 Braze only allows URLs that communicate over standard ports 80 (HTTP) and 443 (HTTPS).

 ### Personalization

-[personalization][15] is supported in our http urls. at times, certain endpoints may require you to identify a user or provide user-specific information as part of your url. you'll want to be sure to include a [default value][19] for each piece of user-specific information that you use in your url.
+[Personalization][15] is supported in our HTTP URLs.
+At times, certain endpoints may require you to identify a user or provide user-specific information as part of your URL.
+You'll want to be sure to include a [default value][19] for each piece of user-specific information that you use in your URL.

 ### Internationalization

-[internationalization][16] is supported in the url and the request body. to internationalize your message, click 'add languages' and fill out the flyout.
+[Internationalization][16] is supported in the URL and the request body.
+To internationalize your message, click **Add Languages** and fill out the flyout.

-## Step 3: create the request body
+## Step 3: Create the request body

 Create the body of your webhook request.
 This is the information that will be sent to the URL that you specified.
 There are two ways to create the body of your webhook request: